Apple CEO says he feels shareholders' pain, urges long view

 Cook said again on Wednesday that Einhorn's lawsuit - regardless of its efficacy - was a "silly sideshow."
 The underlying principle of cash distribution was something he and the board took seriously, he added.

-The proposal was not put forth on Wednesday but Apple shareholders and representatives from the California Public Employees Retirement System and the Nathan Cummings Foundation spoke in favor of it at the meeting.
+The proposal was not put forth on Wednesday but Apple shareholders and representatives from the California Public Employees Retirement System and the Nathan Cummings Foundation spoke in favour of it at the meeting.

 CalPers, owner of 2.7 million Apple shares, had supported the so-called Proposal 2.
 Senior Portfolio Manager Anne Simpson said it was unfortunate the measure could not be put forward.